vmchale/hgis/README.md

+# HGIS (aichgis)

-### About
+## About

 This is a library and command-line tool for GIS.

 Currently, it generates maps and computes perimters, areas, and compactness.
 You can use it to look at your congressional district for evidence of gerrymandering.

-### Installation
+## Installation

 hgis is best installed with [stack](https://haskellstack.org/).
 Try